mikepenelopescafe/penelopes-venue/src/content/services/birthday-party-westminster.md

 featured: false
 ---

-# Planning a Special Birthday Party in Westminster?
-Make It Unforgettable
+# Planning a Birthday in Westminster?
+Make It Yours

 Are you celebrating a milestone birthday but don't want to host at home?
 You want somewhere special that can handle your guest list without breaking the bank.